mr-ws22/website/_sources/docs/programming-toolkit.md

 Markdown is a simple way to format text that looks great on any device.
 :::

-According to {cite:t}`Wickham2016`, Markdown files are designed to be used in three ways:
+ Markdown files are designed to be used in three ways:

 1. For communicating to decision makers, who want to focus on the conclusions, not the code behind the analysis.